mrbalraj007/multi-cloud-project/README.md

 - Resolving SSH known hosts conflicts.
 - Managing Terraform state files across multiple cloud platforms.
 - Debugging Ansible dynamic inventory scripts.
+- Setting up passwordless authentication for ansible on remote nodes using Microsoft hosted agents.
+- Finding a way to run application as a service in the background and not letting the pipeline run for a long time as the application is running in the foreground.

 ## Learnings 🌿
 - Importance of using secure secrets management.